MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 In the next few sections, we'll implement the methods of the **IWidgetProvider** interface.
 The helper method **UpdateWidget** that is called in several of these method implementations which will be shown later in this article.
 Before diving into the interface methods, add the following line to `WidgetProvider.cpp`, after the include directives, to pull the widget provider APIs into the **winrt** namespace.

+> [!NOTE]
+> Objects passed into the callback methods of the **IWidgetProvider** interface are only guaranteed to be valid within the callback.
+You should not store references to these objects because their behavior outside of the context of the callback is undefined.

 ```cpp
 // WidgetProvider.cpp
 namespace winrt